devopsdc/presentations/presentation/2_slides/slide.md

 !SLIDE
 # Upcoming DevOpsDC Meetups #

-* October 6 - Incident Management & Post Mortems
 * November 10 - State of DevOps Report discussion / book club
+* November 12 - TBA
-* December 8 - TBD
+* December 8 - TBD?
+Would you attend a meetup in December?

 !SLIDE
 # Code of Conduct #